What We Believe

 The Depravity of Man

-We believe that man was created in the image and likeness of God, but that through Adam’s sin the race fell, inherited a sinful nature, and became alienated from God; man is totally depraved and of himself utterly unable to remedy his lost condition.
+We believe that man was created in the image and likeness of God, but that through Adam’s sin the race fell, inherited a sinful nature, and became alienated from God; apart from God’s grace man is unable to remedy his lost condition and is therefore in need of salvation.

 (Genesis 1:26, 27; Romans 3:22, 23; 5:12; Ephesians 2:1–3, 12)